Bachelor of ICT

 • Database Administrator

-• IT Consultant or Business Analyst
+• IT Consultant / Business Analyst

 Benefits of Studying ICT in New Zealand